bassixt/Branch_prediction_whats_left/README.md

 make kmenuconf
 make kbuild
 ```
-Latter command will configure and cross-compile the linux kernel that will run in Qemu.
+The last command will configure and cross-compile the linux kernel that will run in Qemu.
-Now to create a suitable network with the emulated system you can use this script: [other_files/network_QEMU_script].
+Now, in oder to create a suitable network with the emulated system you can use this script: [other_files/network_QEMU_script].
 N.B.
 * this `network_QEMU_script` file must be in the root directory in which there are all the other directories with QEMU, Busybox, Makefile, ...
 * change user value with yours and nic with the name of your Ethernet interface